-If an item in Quick access is stuck, here are some methods using which you can unpin or remove the problematic item.
+If an item in Quick access is stuck, here are some methods to unpin or remove the problematic item.

 Option 1: Create a new folder in the old location, and then Unpin it

-You could open File Explorer and remove the pinned item by right-clicking and choosing Unpin from Quick access or use Remove from Quick access (for frequent places that’s added automatically).
+In File Explorer, try to remove the pinned item by right-clicking and selecting Unpin from Quick access or Remove from Quick access (for frequent places that are added automatically).

-But what if the options don’t work?
-Simply create a folder in the same location where the pinned item expects the folder to be.
-The open File Explorer and unpin or remove the item.
+But if that doesn’t work, create a folder with the same name and in the exact location where the pinned item expects the folder to be.
+Then, open File Explorer and unpin or remove the item.